 Well over half of all participants (57%) failed to see more than ten stars, meaning that they are severely impacted by light pollution.
 In contrast, only 9% of people experienced ‘dark skies’, counting between 21 and 30 stars, and just 2% experienced 'truly dark skies' and were able to count more than 30 stars – half the proportion of people able to do so during the previous Star Count, in 2014.

 Because the three stars in Orion's belt — Alnilam, Mintaka and Alnitak — glow fairly bright, they're generally an excellent starting point for a star count campaign, even under some of the worst light pollution conditions.
 It's when you start recording the stars within its four corners that the impact of light pollution begins to skew results wildly from region to region.

 As shown in the time lapse below of various levels of light pollution in the U.S., Orion looks a lot different under the lights of San Francisco than it does under the perfectly dark conditions of Goblin Valley State Park, Utah.

-Once you have your tally of the stars within Orion, submit them through the CPRE website.
-The data will then be mapped and the results used to help inform future campaigns to curb light pollution.
+So how do communities get the night back?
 Some of the easiest fixes, according to dark sky proponents, come from adding shielded light fixtures, motion sensors and programmable LEDs.
 Through activities like this national star count, the group is hopeful that people will simply take the time to look up and appreciate the increasingly fleeting beauty of their heads.